ThreeDotsLabs/watermill/UPGRADE-0.4.md

 ### Other

-- `NewCommandProcessor` and `NewEventProcessor` now returns error instead of panic
+- `NewCommandProcessor` and `NewEventProcessor` now return an error instead of panic
 - `DuplicateCommandHandlerError` is returned instead of panic when two handlers are handling the same command
 - `CommandProcessor.routerHandlerFunc` and `EventProcessor.routerHandlerFunc` are now private
 - using `GenerateCommandsTopic` and `GenerateEventsTopic` functions instead of constant topic to allow more flexibility